The irreducible mass and the horizon area of LIGO's black holes: Increase of horizon area

 We can also quantify the increase of horizon area (i.e. entropy) that occurred when these BHs merged.
 We compute the variation where the subscripts $1$, $2$, and ${\rm f}$ refer to the primary, secondary and post-merger BHs, respectively.
 Hawking's area law states that $\Delta A\geq 0$ \cite{1971PhRvL..26.1344H}.
 Figure~\ref{deltAall} shows the resulting constraints for those 70 GW events where both the primary and the secondary are BHs (thus discarding all systems with at least one neutron star).
 Note that this is not a test of the area law but rather a quantification because the underlying data were analyzed assuming that General Relativity (and thus the area law) holds true.

 For comparison, one can estimate the entropy variation $\Delta A_0$ assuming a merger of two equal-mass, non-spinning BHs.
 In this case one has $M_{\rm irr,1} = M_{\rm irr,2}= M_1=M_2 = M_{\rm tot}/2$, where $M_{\rm tot}=M_1+M_2$ is the binary total mass.
 This yields $\Delta A_0 = 16 \pi (M_{\rm irr, f}^2 - M_{\rm tot}^2/ 2)$.
-The final BH has irreducible mass $M_{\rm irr, f} = (1-\lambda) M_{\rm tot} \sqrt{\left(1+\sqrt{1-\chi_f^2} \right)/2}$ where $\lambda$ is the energy fraction dissipated during the merger process and $\chi_{\rm f}$ is the post-merger BH spin.
+The final BH has irreducible mass $ M_{\rm irr, f} = (1-\lambda) M_{\rm tot} \sqrt{\left(1+\sqrt{1-\chi_f^2} \right)/2}$ where $\lambda$ is the energy fraction dissipated during the merger process and $\chi_{\rm f}$ is the post-merger BH spin.
 Early numerical-relativity simulations~\cite{2005PhRvL..95l1101P,2009PhRvD..79b4003S} showed that $\lambda \sim 5\%$ and $\chi_{\rm f}\sim 0.7$, which results in $\Delta A_0\simeq 13.75 M_{\rm tot}^2$.

 As shown in Fig.~\ref{deltAall}, we find that the horizon-area increase inferred from the data is compatible with this simple back-of-the-envelope estimate for most of the observed events.
 The two notable exceptions with $\Delta A\lesssim \Delta A_0$ are GW190412 and GW190814: these are systems with a mass ratio that significantly departs from unity and thus one would expect $A_{\rm f} \gtrsim A_1$.
 The event with the largest absolute value of $\Delta A$ is GW190521 (left panel of Fig.~\ref{deltAall}), which is likely to be the most massive event in the sample.
 Less trivially, the event that shows the largest area change relative to its total mass is GW191109\_010717 (right panel of Fig.~\ref{deltAall}).
 Quoting median and 90\% credible interval, we find $\Delta A/\Delta A_0 = 1.49^{+0.32}_{-0.37}$.
 The properties of this event are highlighted in the bottom panels of Fig.~\ref{someKDEs}.
-GW191109\_010717 can be regarded as the ``most irreversible'' black-hole merger in the current GW catalog.
+GW191109\_010717 can be regarded as the ``most irreversible'' BH merger in the current GW catalog.
+The ranking reported in Fig.~\ref{deltAall} provide a useful guide to selecting events for test of GR based on the area law \cite{2018PhRvD..97l4069C,2021PhRvL.127a1103I}, as a higher degree of irreversibility might provide more constraining power.